Ancient Olympic Games: Establishment

+Olympic truce

 During the Olympic Games, a truce, or ekecheiria was observed.
 Three runners, known as spondophoroi, were sent from Elis to the participant cities at each set of games to announce the beginning of the truce.
 During this period, armies were forbidden from entering Olympia.
 Legal disputes and the use of the death penalty were forbidden.
 The truce — primarily designed to allow athletes and visitors to travel safely to the games — was, for the most part, observed.
 Thucydides wrote of a situation when the Spartans were forbidden from attending the games, and the violators of the truce were fined 2,000 minae for assaulting the city of Lepreum during the period of the ekecheiria.
 The Spartans disputed the fine and claimed that the truce had not yet taken hold.